gizinski-jacek/odinbook-client/README.md

 ## Features

 - Responsive UI
-- Logging in with Facebook account
+- Sign up and log in with email or Facebook account
 - Adding posts and comments
 - Liking posts and comments
 - Searching for users and posts